-Troy has a tradition of innovation in research and research technology in a variety of sectors.
-Troy's top employers include Magna, Kelly Services, Aptiv, Altar and PNC Regional Headquarters.
-It is a mix of companies like these, and especially companies in a growing field such as green energy like ECD Ovonics, for which the City of Troy must compete moving forward.
+Troy has a tradition of innovation in research a research technology in a variety of sectors.
+Tr top employers include Magna, Kelly Services, Altar and PNC Regional Headquarters.
+It is a m companies like these, and especially companie growing field such as green energy like ECD C for which the City of Troy must compete movin forward.